sCrypt-Inc/scryptTS-docs/docs/tutorials/escrow.md

 The method validates all signatures are correct and ensures the **seller** receives the funds.

-## Public method - `refund`
+### `refund`

 Next, we implement the public method `refund`.
 If the delivery wasn't successful or there is something wrong with the item and needs to be sent back, the buyer is eligible for a refund.

-The method again takes as inputs the buyers signature, along with her public key and the signatures of the arbiters.
+The method takes as inputs the buyers signature, their public key, and the signatures of the arbiters.

 ```ts
 // Regular refund.
 Needs arbiters agreement.